McKael/madonctl/README.md

 You can specify the (instance-specific) account ID number (--account-id) or the user ID (--user-id).
 In the later case, madonctl will search for the user so it must match exactly the ID known to your instance (without the
 @domain suffix if the user is on the same instance).
+With madonctl v0.6.1+, the --user-id flag can also contain an HTTP account URL.

 Display accounts you're following or your followers:
 ``` sh